Crossroads Centre

 The Crossroads Centre is a substance-abuse rehabilitation centre for drug and alcohol addiction located on the Caribbean island of Antigua in Antigua and Barbuda.

-It was founded with support from guitarist/singer Eric Clapton in 1998.
+It was founded with support from guitarist and singer Eric Clapton in 1998.
 He has been assisting with its funding by organising the annual Crossroads Guitar Festival since 1999.

 History

-The centre was founded by guitarist Eric Clapton & Richard Conte, CEO of The Priory Hospitals Group (London), and Transitional Hospitals Corporation (Nevada).
+The centre was founded by guitarist Eric Clapton and Richard Conte, CEO of The Priory Hospitals Group (London), and Transitional Hospitals Corporation (Nevada).
 All development of the facility was performed by officers and employees of these two companies.
-Conte & Clapton served as the centre's first two board members with Conte being chairman.
-Transitional put up all working capital during the development phase and the facility was initially owned 2/3rds by Transitional and 1/3rd by Clapton.
+Conte and Clapton served as the centre's first two board members, with Conte being chairman.
+Transitional put up all working capital during the development phase and the facility was initially owned two-thirds by Transitional and one-third by Clapton.
 Former prime minister Lester Bird of Antigua was integrally involved with Transitional and arranged for the government of Antigua's assistance with roads, utilities and a favourable land purchase price.
-Conte's wife is credited with naming the facility and his associate Lester Keizer of Transitional was the 'point man' on the project.
+Conte's wife is credited with naming the facility; his associate Lester Keizer of Transitional was the 'point man' on the project.